Dog, and His Human Speech: Analysis

+Tale type

 Folklorist Stith Thompson noted that tale type ATU 707 was "well established in all parts of Africa".

 According to Daniel Crowley, researcher May Augusta Klipple, in a preliminary study published in 1938, indicated the existence of 10 variants of tale type 707 from Africa, without specifying their region.
 However, analysing Klipple's study, scholar Hasan El-Shamy identified that Klipple pointed to 11 variants in the following ethnic groups: 9 tales among Venda, Larusa, Kamba and Masai (East Africa); one from the Sotho (southern Africa), and one from the Hausa (west Africa).

+Motifs

 El-Shamy also noted that variants from Subsaharan Africa focus on the rivalry between co-wives and the bond between male twins.

 Variants

 Central Africa

 Nassau collected another tale from the Batanga people with the name The Toucan and the Three Golden-Girdled Children, and published it in Journal of American Folklore, in 1915.
 In this tale, the wife promises to give birth to three children, Manga ("Sea"), Joba ("Sun") and Ngânde ("Moon").
 A toucan plays the role of the Speaking Bird and helps the family to reconcile.